 Types of Edomae Sushi

 Edomae sushi is most famously the nigiri-zushi.
-A piece of fish (call neta) on vinegared rice (called shari).
+Neta (a piece of fish) on shari (vinegared rice).
 While completely raw pieces of fish are common these days, in the beginning most pieces of fish went through various preservation processes.
 This means that the fish was often marinated in soy sauce, simmered in broth or cured in salt or kombu.
 This helped to preserve the fish, but also to bring out the umami flavours.
 These methods are still in use, especially in Edomae Sushi.

 Edomae sushi also includes norimaki-zushi, sushi rolls in seaweed.
 This was a food innovation from late 18th century and became immediately part of the quick Edomae Sushi bite.
 On the other hand, chirashi-zushi (a kind of rice bowl with raw fish topping), also seen as Edomae Sushi, was derived from the nigiri-sushi, and is still popular as a separate dish.